YonghuiDong/RawHummus/README.md

 If you find this shiny App usful, please consider citing it:

-- RawHummus: an R Shiny App for Automated Raw Data Quality Control in Metabolomics
+- RawHummus: an R Shiny App for Automated Raw Data Quality Control in Metabolomics.
+[Full link](https://doi.org/10.1093/bioinformatics/btac040)